 (Note additional training may be required if your research involves the use of hazardous chemicals, radiation, etc. See the complete listing of Training offered by EHS.

-- all employees of UM; including full-time, part-time, temporary, contractual, and visiting personnel in any employment category;
+- including full-time, part-time, temporary, contractual, and visiting personnel in any employment category

-- all part-time and full-time students as well as any special students who are not registered; and
+- All part-time and full-time students as well as any special students who are not registered

 Bloodborne pathogens training is provided at the time of initial assignment to tasks where occupational exposure may occur and that training shall be repeated every twelve months.